A lot of people who’ve done a tour of duty in the communications trenches have some crisis under their belts.

 Use the lessons learned from crisis communications to improve your company’s processes.

-One of the things that makes a crisis response successful is the ability to humanize the brand’s response—to create a point of empathy between the organization and the affected publics.
+One of the things that makes a crisis response successful is the ability to humanize the brand’s response.

 Ask yourself if your organization is as good at humanizing itself when there ISN’T a crisis as when there IS one.